 - Lastly, you know that commercial with “frog” vs “fraud” where the customer & service rep go around in circles each talking about something completely different?
 That doesn’t happen with text.
 You both talk about the same thing.

-Email – cPanel Only
+Email – cPanel or Other

 Traffic & Speed